benoleary/LesHouchesParserClasses_CPP/README.txt

 CHANGELOG:
+ * 28th September 2012: version 0.6.8
+ - gave default values of false to verbosities of SLHA block collections

  * 28th September 2012: version 0.6.7
  - finished switching verbosity bool references to just bools (0.6.4 did not change all of them...)